centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-ruckus-zonedirector-snmp.md

 ### Ruckus device configuration

-To use this pack, the SNMP service must be properly configured on your Ruckus device.
+To use this Plugin, the SNMP service must be properly configured on your Ruckus device.
 Ruckus provides an official documentation to achieve this: http://docs.ruckuswireless.com/smartzone/3.6.1/sz100-vsze-administrator-guide/GUID-F08BF334-2116-47A5-900C-B6AA4FC5E62A.html

 ### Network flow

-Your centreon server must be able to reach the Ruckus device over UDP/161 SNMP port.
+Your Centreon Poller must be able to reach the Ruckus device over UDP/161 SNMP port.

 ## Setup